azimaziz/IIUM_RoadCare/README.md

 IIUM RoadCare is a handy app for IIUM's students and staff.
 It lets you report potholes on campus quickly.
 Just snap a picture and share the location.
 All reports go to a secure database and show up on a map.
 You can view, add, or remove your reports.
 Admins can sort reports by status and manage them.
 This app makes fixing road problems easier, making the campus better for all.

 ## Objective
 To create a mobile application where students and staff can report road potholes in the IIUM Campus.
 Users can input location, severity, and additional details about the pothole.
-It also has a feature to track the status of reported potholes to provide transparency on when they are scheduled for repair or have been fixed.
+It also has a feature to track the status of reported potholes to provide transparency on when they are still pending or have been fixed.

 ## Features and Functionalities
 - Student and Staff Registration & Login